Experiences

 Paola Forgione has worked with the ICRC for six years, carrying out missions in Ivory Coast, Zimbabwe, El Salvador, the Gaza Strip and France, before joining the Healthcare in Danger team at the ICRC Headquarters in Geneva in July 2019.
 Since the pandemic outbreak, she has been researching the new trends of violence against healthcare triggered by the COVID-19 crisis.
 She holds a PhD in International Justice and Human Rights from the University of Pavia in Italy.

-violent incidents recorded against health care providers, by patients due to COVID-19 in 40 countries
+violent incidents recorded against health care providers, due to COVID-19 in 42 countries.

 HCiD Ireland - Newstalk Interview